 What Happens if I Lie to a Maryland Police Officer?

 It goes without saying the of providing false information in virtually any setting has ramifications.
+As Attorney Eric T. Kirk will tell you.
 Providing false or misleading information on loan, credit or life insurance applications, or in connection with sale of property, can have civil repercussions, and may form the basis of a fraud claim.
 Certainly, providing false information to the government generally opens one up to criminal sanctions.
 Maryland substantive law prohibits giving false or misleading information law enforcement officers in three settings.

 The most serious of the potential charges is found in the more general identity fraud statute, section 8-301 of the Criminal Law Article, and titled: Assuming identity of another.
 This section provides: